Pregnancy and Bladder Control

 - Bladder stress test: During this test, your provider will check for signs of urine leakage when you cough forcefully or bear down.

-- Cytoscopy: This test involves a thin tube with a miniature camera at one end being inserted into your urethra.
+- Cystoscopy: This test involves a thin tube with a miniature camera at one end being inserted into your urethra.
 Your provider will be able to look inside your bladder and urethra during this test.

 - Urodynamics: A thin tube is inserted into your bladder during this test.
 Water flows through this tube to fill the bladder, so that the pressure inside the bladder can be measured.